 Capacity that is not already scheduled in the IFM may be selected as RUC Capacity through the RUC process of the DAM.
-The RUC optimization will select RUC Capacity and produce nodal RUC Prices by minimizing total Bid cost based on RUC Availability Bids and Start-Up and Minimum Load Bids.
-RUC will not consider Start-Up and Minimum Load Bids for resources already committed in the IFM.
+The RUC optimization will select RUC Capacity and produce nodal RUC Prices by minimizing total Bid cost based on RUC Availability Bids and Start-Up, Minimum Load Bids and Transition Costs.
+RUC will not consider Start-Up, Minimum Load Bids, or Transition Costs for resources already committed in the IFM.
 The RUC Capacity of a resource is the incremental amount of capacity selected in RUC above the resource’s Day-Ahead Schedule.
 The resource’s Day-Ahead Schedule plus its RUC Capacity comprise the resource’s RUC Schedule.
 The CAISO will only issue RUC Start-Up Instructions to resources committed in RUC that must receive a Start-Up Instruction in the Day-Ahead in order to be available to meet Real-Time Demand.
 RUC Schedules will be provided to Scheduling Coordinators even if a RUC Start-Up Instruction is not issued at that time.
-RUC shall not reverse commitments issued through the IFM.
+RUC shall not shut down resources started up through the IFM.
 If the RUC process cannot find a feasible solution given the resources committed in the IFM, the RUC process will adjust Constraints as described in Section 31.5.4 to arrive at a feasible solution that accommodates all the resources committed in the IFM, and any necessary de-commitment of IFM committed units shall be effectuated through an Exceptional Dispatch.

-31.5.6 Eligibility for RUC Compensation.
+31.5.6 Eligibility for RUC Compensation

 All RUC Capacity is eligible for the RUC Availability Payment except for: (i) RUC Capacity from RMR Units that has been designated as RMR Dispatch and included in RUC as a Self-Schedule; (ii) Resource Adequacy Capacity; and (iii) RUC Capacity that corresponds to the resource’s Minimum Load, which is compensated through the Bid Cost Recovery as described in Section 11.8.
-Resources not committed in the IFM that are committed in RUC, including RMR Units that were not designated for RMR Dispatches and Resource Adequacy Resources, are also eligible for RUC Cost Compensation, which includes Start-Upand Minimum Load Cost compensation, and Bid Cost Recovery, subject to the resource actually following its Dispatch Instructions as verified by the CAISO pursuant to procedures set forth in the Business Practice Manuals.
+Resources not committed in the IFM that are committed in RUC, including RMR Units that were not designated for RMR Dispatches and Resource Adequacy Resources, are also eligible for RUC Cost Compensation, which includes Start-Up, Transition Costs, and Minimum Load Cost compensation, and Bid Cost Recovery, subject to the resource actually following its Dispatch Instructions as verified by the CAISO pursuant to procedures set forth in the Business Practice Manuals.

 31.5.7 Rescission of Payments for Undispatchable and Undelivered RUC Capacity.